What is AI engineering?

 • Choose a real problem, not a 'we should use AI' solution looking for a problem

-• Start with APIs—don't build infrastructure before validating the use case
+• Start with APIs - don't build infrastructure before validating the use case

-• Build a <a href='/resources/faq/mvp-faq'>minimal viable version</a> and test with real users quickly
+• Build a minimal viable version and test with real users quickly

-• Plan for iteration—your first version won't be perfect
+• Plan for iteration - your first version won't be perfect

 • Consider: what's the fallback when AI fails?

 The biggest mistake is over-engineering before validation.
 Ship something simple, learn from real usage, and add sophistication where it matters.
+Use a design sprint to rapidly validate your AI concept before committing to a full build.

 For API-based AI: strong software engineering plus prompt engineering skills.
 For custom models: add ML/data science expertise.
 For production systems: add MLOps capabilities.
-Most teams can start with existing engineers learning AI tools—you don't need a PhD to build useful AI products.
+Most teams can start with existing engineers learning AI tools - you don't need a PhD to build useful AI products.

 • Essential: Python programming, API integration, basic ML concepts